Partner with Open Arms: Inspiring the Next Generation

 Why not hold a ‘Malawi Day’ in your school or incorporate these resources and lesson plan ideas into your daily teaching, to help the children explore the wider world and open the door to global citizenship

-If your school would like to do some fundraising for Open Arms, we have a downloadable School Fundraising pack full of ideas and resources.
-Check out our ‘Love, Nurture, Grow’ campaign – a wonderfully creative origami lotus flower fundraising activity, which we are rolling out in schools.
+If your school would like to partner with Open Arms Malawi and get involved in fundraising, we have a downloadable School Fundraising pack full of ideas and resources.

-For more information or to discuss how your school can get involved please contact us.
+For more information check out our latest school newsletter below or to discuss how your school can get involved please contact us.

 Queen Elizabeth School, Kirkby Lonsdale “Our friends in Malawi are absolutely thriving, and we have gained so much, in so many ways.
 Raising funds has been a daunting task, but at the same time a real pleasure.
 The trick has been to mobilize the whole school community.
 Supermarket bag packing, quizzes, afternoon teas, sponsored walks, Christmas craft stalls, you name it, and we’ve done it!”
 Pete Weston